The United Church of Clinton Scroll Down the page to see July 5th bulletin

 DOXOLOGY (Use whatever words are comfortable for you)

-PRAYER of DEDICATION and THANKSGIVING
+PRAYER of THANKSGIVING and DEDICATION

 BENEDICTION